Blackdown Cadet Training Centre

 The Blackdown Cadet Summer Training Centre is a training centre for Cadets Canada located in CFB Borden, Ontario.
-Formerly known as the Army Cadet Summer Training Center Blackdown for Royal Canadian Army Cadets, it includes training for the Royal Canadian Air Cadets, and Royal Canadian Sea Cadets since 2003.
+Formerly known as the Army Cadet Summer Training Center Blackdown for Royal Canadian Army Cadets, it includes training for the Royal Canadian Air Cadets and Royal Canadian Sea Cadets since 2003.
+Its current commanding officer is Lieutenant Colonel David Forster.

 Description

-It has is the largest summer training centre for cadets in Canada, with approximately 2500 cadets each summer enrolled in 2-, 3-, or 6-week courses.
-As of 2012, the following courses are available:
+Blackdown CTC is the largest summer training centre for Canadian Cadet Organizations in Canada, with approximately 2500 cadets each summer enrolled in 2 or 4-week courses, with introductory courses lasting 2 weeks from July 7 - August 17, and Advanced/Instructor courses lasting from July 7 - August 2.
+As of 2025, the following courses are available: